Oyshik-ICT/aamarPay-django-task-Mohtasim_Faiyaz_Oyshik/README.md

 ### Step 4: Verify Payment Status
-1. After payment completion, you'll be redirected to your success/failure URL 2.If the payment is successful then you will see the transaction id and file upload api endpoint url.
+1. After payment completion, you'll be redirected to your success/failure URL
+2. If the payment is successful then you will see the transaction id and file upload api endpoint url.
 3. Check the transaction status using `/api/transactions/` (Admin only)
 4. Check activity logs using `/api/activity/` to see payment logging